Arize-ai/phoenix/internal_docs/specs/prompts.md

 If prompts are collaborative, versioned entities, I might want to pick up from a given snapshot of a prompt in my IDE.

-1a.
-I use `phoenix.client` to pull down a prompt template (maybe a specific tag or version is specified) 1b.
-I go to the Phoenix UI and copy the prompt template into my code.
+1. I use `phoenix.client` to pull down a prompt template (maybe a specific tag or version is specified)
+2. Alternatively, I go to the Phoenix UI and copy the prompt template into my code.
 2. Run experiments or run the application using the updated prompt.
 3. Modify the prompt locally in my IDE.
 I can then push the prompt back to Phoenix as a new candidate version.

 ### Using a prompt in production

 If I am managing prompts in Phoenix, I might want to know which traces are associated with a given prompt.
 This can be useful as you can track the effectiveness of a prompt over time and see if certain tweaks result in better performance under real-world conditions.

+### Testing an alternative prompt template on an LLM Span

+Say I used a prompt template to invoke an LLM, I then want to re-use the data stored on the span to test an alternative prompt template.

+1. I export the span to a dataset
+2. I load the dataset in step 1 into the prompt playground
+3. I load the prompt template into the playground
+4. I iterate on alternatives to the prompt template

+## Technical Considerations

+Prompt templates are really an artifact that should live as close as possible to the source code.
+For that reason if you are relying on Phoenix to be a source of truth of the template, there should be mechanisms to reduce this risk.
+Some options include:

+- caching
+- syncing